 Advances and Prepayments

 Payments made in advance of the receipt of goods and services are recorded as advances or prepayments, and recognized as expenses when the related goods and services are received.
-Prepayments are made principally to other Federal entities for future services.
+Prepayments are made principally to other Federal entities or lease holders for future services.
 Advances are made to Department employees for official travel, salary advances to Department employees transferring to overseas assignments, and other miscellaneous prepayments and advances for future services.
 Advances and prepayments are reported as Other Assets on the Consolidated Balance Sheet.
+Typically, USAID Federal assistance results in a net advance in Other Assets.
 Additional information may be found in Note 8.

 The Department has several accounts that have the authority to invest cash resources.
 For these accounts, the cash resources not required to meet current expenditures are invested in interest-bearing obligations of the U.S. Government.
 These investments consist of U.S. Treasury special issues and securities.
 Special issues are unique public debt obligations for purchase exclusively by the Foreign Service Retirement and Disability Fund and for which interest is computed and paid semi-annually on June 30 and December 31.
 They are purchased and redeemed at par, which is their carrying value on the Consolidated Balance Sheet.

-Investments by the Department's Gift, Israeli Arab Scholarship, Eisenhower Exchange Fellowship, and Middle Eastern-Western Dialogue accounts are in U.S. Treasury securities.
+Investments by the Department’s Gift, Israeli Arab Scholarship, Eisenhower Exchange Fellowship, Middle Eastern-Western Dialogue, and International Center accounts are in U.S. Treasury securities.
 Interest on these investments is paid semi-annually at various rates.
 These investments are reported at acquisition cost, which equals the face value net of unamortized discounts or premiums.
 Discounts and premiums are amortized over the life of the security using the straight-line method for Gift Funds investments, and effective interest method for the other accounts.
 Additional information on Investments can be found in Note 4.

 Property and Equipment